-Course of study/ focus of study: B.Sc.
-Mechanical Engineering Machine Elements and Systems B , Konstruktion B Module number KONB-E Module coordinator/ person Herr Prof. Dr. Jan Holländer responsible Duration of the module/ 1 Semester/ 3rd semester/ Annually (German language programme usually semester/ frequency every semester) Credits (CP)/ semester hours 6 LP/ 4.50 SWS per week (SHW) 0 217 1100 0110 Type of module , Mandatory module of the core curriculum Applicability of the module ,, Workload Contact hours: 77 h and Self-study: 103 h (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Module prerequisites Recommended: Machine Drawing and CAD, Machine Elements and Systems Requirements for participation/ A, and Engineering Mechanics 1 and 2 previous knowledge Teaching language Teaching language: English Alternate teaching language: German If there is more than one teaching language, the used teaching language will Commente medical construction of be announced by the lecturer.
+Module name / title Machine Elements and Systems B (german) Konstruktion B Module number KONB-E Module coordinator/ person Herr Prof. Dr. Jan Holländer responsible Duration of the module/ 1 Semester/ 3rd semester/ Annually (German language programme usually semester/ frequency every semester) Credits (CP)/ semester hours 6 LP/ 4.50 SWS per week (SHW) Type of module , Mandatory module of the core curriculum Applicability of the module Workload Contact hours: 77 h and Self-study: 103 h (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Module prerequisites Recommended: Machine Drawing and CAD, Machine Elements and Systems Requirements for participation/ A, and Engineering Mechanics 1 and 2 previous knowledge Teaching language Teaching language: English Alternate teaching language: German If there is more than one teaching language, the used teaching language will be announced by the lecturer.
 Competencies gained/ Students are able to assess independently, select, redevelop, improve, design Learning Outcome and calculate essential machine elements.
 This will be done independently and in compliance with the applicable requirements.
 Students know that this involves taking into account the interaction of different neighboring systems with each other.
 For that, students can independently select, apply and, if necessary, further develop or create new suitable strategies for engineering design.
 Furthermore, the students are able to consider recycling-oriented design, ethical principles as well as basic aspects of sustainability during these activities.
 Project work, which is supervised and carried out in small groups, enables the students to organize project teams independently, to apply teamwork successfully, and to apply the knowledge gained in the seminar lectures independently and efficiently.
 The subject of these design tasks is a technical system consisting of several machine elements.
 Design drawings are to be created by using a CAD system.
-Content of the module Core contents of seminar-based instruction: Bolted connections Roller bearings Slides bearings Clutches and brakes Optional content of the seminar lecture: Basics of tribology as welll as Matel, with an and see antings.
-Metal, rubber and gas springs Contents of project work: Independent creation of a design in a project toom Contents of project work: Independent creation of a design in a project team, accompanying the lecture Requirements for the award of Regular form of examination for the module examination (PL): Written credit points examination.
+Content of the module Core contents of seminar-based instruction: Bolted connections Roller bearings Slides bearings Clutches and brakes Optional content of the seminar lecture: Basics of tribology as well as Metal, rubber and gas springs Contents of project work: Independent creation of a design in a project team, accompanying the lecture Requirements for the award of Regular form of examination for the module examination (PL): Written credit points examination.
 Other possible forms of examination: Oral examination, Project.
-(Study and exam Construction and planning task (SL): Engineering design task. requirements) If there is more than one possible form of examination in the module, the responsible lecturer will announce the form of examination to be taken at the beginning of the course.
+(Study and exam Construction and planning task (SL): Engineering design task. requirements) If there is more than one possible form of examination in the module, the responsible lecturer will announce the form of examination in the module, the beginning of the course.

 Learning and teaching types/ Seminar-based teaching (3 SWS), methods/ media types Project work accompanying the lecture (1.5 SWS) Blackboard, slides, PPT and beamer, presentations, self-study, online lecture, asynchronous teaching.
 To support teaching, the laboratory for machine elements and tribology has, if required, a slide bearing test standand a bolt test stand.
 Using these facilities is only possible in small groups and with the supervision of teaching and/or laboratory staff.
 Literature Lecture Notes In the current edition: Berthold Schlecht: Maschinenelemente 1 / 2.
-Pearson Studium, Niemann/Winter/Höhn: Maschinenelemente 1 / 2.
+Pearson Studium, • Niemann/Winter/Höhn: Maschinenelemente 1 / 2.
 Springer Vieweg Verlag, 5.
 Auflage 2019 / Springer Verlag Decker, Karl-Heinz: Maschinenelemente.
-Hanser Verlag Wittel, Herbert (Hrsg.); Roloff/Matek, Maschinenelemente.
+Hanser Verlag • Wittel, Herbert (Hrsg.); Roloff/Matek, Maschinenelemente.
 Springer Vieweg Steinhilper/Sauer: Konstruktionselemente des Maschinenbaus 1 / 2.
 Springer Vieweg Haberhauer, Horst: Maschinenelemente.
 Springer Vieweg • Künne, Bernd (Hrsg.).
 Köhler/Rögnitz, Maschinenteile 1 / 2.
 Vieweg Teubner • DIN 743, Tragfähigkeitsberechnung von Achsen und Wellen, Teil 1 bis 3.
-Beuth Verlag VDI-Richtlinie 2230, Blatt 1.
+Beuth Verlag • VDI-Richtlinie 2230, Blatt 1.
 Systematische Berechnung hochbeanspruchter Schraubenverbindungen - zylindrische Einschraubenverbindungen.
 VDI Düsseldorf